PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

   `checkState`/`IllegalStateException` usages inside a `@Value.Check`-annotated
   method with `checkArgument`/`IllegalArgument`, since the method is invoked when a caller attempts to create an immutable instance.
+- An Immutables-specific check which disallows references to collection types other that the Guava immutable collections, including inside generic type arguments.
 - An SLF4J-specific check which drops or adds a trailing dot from log messages, as applicable.
+- A Mockito-specific check which identifies sequences of statements which mock a significant number of methods on a single object with "default data"; such constructions can often benefit from a different type of default answer, such as `Answers.RETURNS_MOCKS`.

 [bettercodehub]: https://bettercodehub.com
 [coveralls]: https://coveralls.io